 Clearly, each advertiser needs to go over the new policies with a fine tooth comb to see if any changes will affect your AdWords ads.

-Google is promising to make their AdWords policies fewer in number, but also easier to understand.
+Google is promising to make their Google Ads policies fewer in number, but also easier to understand.
 To that end, the amount of broad policy categories is being reduced.

 What does this mean for advertisers?
 Simply, you should spend some time in the new Policy Center preview to get to know your way around.